ljmartin/dockop/README.md

 The ROC curve from a simple test/train split using LogisticRegression is almost perfect.
 Why does such a simple technique perform so well at predicting docking scores?
 Compare to bioactivity virtual screening - LogReg and Morgan fingerprints are actually criticized a lot for not generalizing.
 Perhaps the shift to true random sampling of the training and test sets (as opposed to highly biased sampling in bioactivity data) complies better with the assumptions behind logistic regression, and increases the actual chemical diversity beyond what you would have for the same number of ligands in, say, ChEMBL.

 The manuscript just uses LogisticRegression with default settings because I found that performs	best consistently.
 But you might be interested in trying other classifiers, hyperparameters
 , or regressors.
 If so,	check out this bonus figure first.
 It might look like Ridge regressors perform best, and they do perform well, but I found it didn't carry through to the iterative docking retrieval task.
+Note how BernoulliNB and LinearRegression perform worse at higher fp sizes, implying shrinkage is important.
+I didn't look at nonlinear estimators like kernel regression or SVMs with kernels, due to poor scaling.

 ![algo_fp_comparison](./figures/fpsize_figure.svg)